Surge protector: Thyristor surge protection device (TSPD)

 A Trisil is a type of thyristor surge protection device (TSPD), a specialized solid-state electronic device used in crowbar circuits to protect against overvoltage conditions.
 A SIDACtor is another thyristor type device used for similar protective purposes.

 These thyristor-family devices can be viewed as having characteristics much like a spark gap or a GDT, but can operate much faster.
-They are related to TVS diodes, but can "break over" to a low clamping voltage analogous to an ionized and conducting spark gap.
+They are related to TVS diodes, but once conducting present a low clamping voltage analogous to an ionized and conducting spark gap.
 After triggering, the low clamping voltage allows large current surges while limiting heat dissipation in the device.